bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/notebook/index.md

 You may also decide to just bind the individual parts as simple booklet: [DIY: Buchbinden – Einfache Heftbindung](https://www.youtube.com/watch?v=W1DdJa9XHeI)

 ## Update 23.4.2021
 - make sure all pages have the correct orientation!
 (0P otherwise)
 - no empty pages, please.
-- if you want to start with Sketchnotes, [here are some pointers]({{ site.BaseURL }}/news/sketchnotes/)

 ### Grading

-To get the points for the Chapter Summaries and Exercises, your Notebook Pages need to be uploaded as PDF to the moodle area on Thursday 22:00.
+To get the points for the Chapter Summaries and Exercises, your Notebook Pages need to be uploaded as PDF to the moodle area on the day before the next lab on 22:00.

 They need to be **in focus and rotated correctly**.